 The problem is, what do you do when you are out and about?
-High chairs in restaurant are usually less than clean, so what’s the answer?
-I have been wondering that too, so I decided to order the EasyMat Mini Baby Suction Plate* (enter code MUMOF4 at the checkout to get 10% off and free postage).
+High chairs in restaurants are usually less than clean, so what’s the answer?
+I have been wondering that too, so I decided to order the EasyMat Mini Baby Suction Plate*.

 The 4 suction cups stick directly to the highchair tray.
 I was not sure how well they would hold up to my strong 9 month old baby’s attack, but was keen to find out.